dirckvdende/dirckvdende.github.io/collections/_projects/image-stacker.md

   - Web app
 ---

 A small web-app to stack images vertically or horizontally.
+Built as a one-day project to easily combine multiple images into one.

+The project can be viewed by clicking below.
+The source code is publicly available on GitHub.

+{% include center-button.html href="https://dirckvdende.github.io/image-stacker/" text="Open image stacker" icon="link" %}